 This walk is often done as a two day walk, but we split it over three days to give us plenty of time for hanging around at the many nice places on the track.
 We started at Bundeena, just south of Sydney and walked south to Otford.
-You'll need camping permits (see here (opens new window) for details.
+You'll need camping permits (see the official park web page for details.

 Royal National Park coast walk

 Looking south on the coast track shortly after leaving Bundeena.

 Gary checks for slabs of chocolate that may have fallen into the sea.

 Looking back to Little Marley on day one.